Integrating Mindfulness into Psychotherapy 20–322–01

 An introduction to the personal and clinical practice of mindfulness

-This course will introduce you to the practice of mindfulness, both theoretically and experientially, in order to help you establish your own personal mindfulness practice as well as incorporate it in your clinical work.
+This online course will introduce you to the practice of mindfulness, both theoretically and experientially, in order to help you establish your own personal mindfulness practice as well as incorporate it in your clinical work.

 Originally taught as a Buddhist practice 2,500 years ago, mindfulness in its current, westernized form refers to a state of deliberate attention and focus in the present moment, with an open and accepting attitude.
 Today, decades of research have confirmed mindfulness as a validated and effective intervention for a variety of mental and physical health problems, and an increasing number of psychologists and psychotherapists are incorporating mindfulness into their clinical practice.

 - Become familiar with the concept of mindfulness and its historical context

 - Learn key and useful scientific findings that support the practice of mindfulness

 - Learn to guide a range of guided mindfulness meditations

 - Learn the basics of how to incorporate mindfulness in psychotherapy

 - Access resources for establishing a personal mindfulness practice

 This two-day experiential training is geared toward psychologists, psychotherapists, and other mental health professionals interested in enhancing their clinical practice through the personal and professional use of mindfulness.